Top Property Key Performance Indicators for UK landlords

-There are ways of ensuring that you treat your properties like a business.
-I firmly believe if you use these measures, you could buy fewer properties and yield better results than you thought possible.
+There are ways of ensuring that you treat your properties as a business.
+I firmly believe if you use these measures, you could buy fewer properties and yield better results.

-Welcome to the Optimise world of Key Performance Indicators (KPIs).
+Welcome to the Optimise world of property Key Performance Indicators.
 Here are the five measures that I believe are the most important to ensure that you make more money on your property portfolio.
 Note that there is not one shred of information about tax.

 • Return On Investment (ROI)